jusbour/Raspberry-Pi-Wordpress-Installation/README.md

 This script is written for Raspberry Pi, but it theoretically could work with any Debian Linux Box with apt-get and NANO installed.

+<h3>Prerequisites before install:</h3>
+If possible, use a clean install of the newest Raspbian Image found <a href="http://www.raspberrypi.org/downloads">here</a>.
+If it is impossible or impracticle to flash your device, just ensure that you have no software installed that occupies Port 80.

 <h3>Installation Instructions:</h3>

 Installation is easy, let's get started: